sgri/docker-with-automatic1111/README.md

 ```

 # Running the Image
-Root privileges are not required to run the container and must not be used.
+Root privileges aren’t required to run the container and must not be used.
+Docker’s privileged mode must not be used either.

 To start the image, use: